This post covers things to do in January in Rome, updated for 2024.

 There are a lot of fun things to do in Rome on New Year’s Day, and most of the interesting events will be taking place near St. Peter’s Basilica.

-The most significant activity is the Angelus, which you can experience by showing up to St. Peter’s Square for free on January 1st.
+The most significant activity is the Angelus address, or Sunday blessing, which you can experience for free by showing up at St. Peter’s Square on January 1st.

 In addition to the Angelus, there will also be a Papal Mass held in honor of the Solemnity of Mary, Mother of God.